minzhi3/base-three-js-ts/README.md

 ## Build

-1. Make directionary `dist` if it is not existed
+1. Make directory `dist` if it does not exist
 2. `npm run build`

 ## Test